 Risks Involved in ETFs

-ETFs carry some risk.
+They carry some risk.

-ETF prices are impacted by market risk.
+It’s prices are impacted by market risk.

 Errors in tracking could happen.

-ETFs differ in terms of liquidity.
+They differ in terms of liquidity.

 Comprehending risk enhances the use of ETFs.